skhzhang/time-based-themes/README.md

 **Try the extension at https://addons.mozilla.org/en-US/firefox/addon/automatic-dark/**

 ## Features
-- Automatically calculate and set sunrise/sunset times based on your geolocation
+- Automatically calculate and set sunrise/sunset times based on your location
-- ...or manually set the sunrise and sunset times, if you would prefer that!
+- - ...or manually set the sunrise and sunset times
+- - ...or only change the theme based on the system theme!
 - Choose the daytime theme and nighttime theme to switch between

 ## Notes
 - If you have the `privacy.resistFingerprinting` flag in about:config set to `True`, the extension will not be able to detect your timezone ([#5][issue5]).
 You would need to make an adjustment in your settings to compensate for this.
+- Note that Firefox's Default theme will match the default system themes out of the box as of 63.0 (for Windows 10, this is as of [63.0](https://www.mozilla.org/en-US/firefox/63.0/releasenotes/)).
 - On Android, you may need to install 2 separate custom themes as Firefox for Android does not have any themes out of the box.

 ## Screenshots